The Office (American TV series): Casting

-Four of the show's writers have also performed in front of the camera.
-B. J. Novak was the first person to be hired on the cast as the reluctant temp Ryan Howard after Daniels saw his stand-up act.
+Four of the show's writers have also appeared in the show.
+B. J. Novak was cast as the reluctant temp Ryan Howard after Daniels saw his stand-up act.
 Paul Lieberstein was cast as human resources director Toby Flenderson on Novak's suggestion after his cold readings of scripts.
-Greg Daniels was originally unsure where to use Mindy Kaling on-screen in the series until the opportunity came in the script for the second episode, "Diversity Day", where Michael needed to be slapped by a minority.
-"Since [that slap], I've been on the show" (as Kelly Kapoor), says Kaling.
+Greg Daniels was originally unsure where to use Mindy Kaling on-screen until the opportunity came in the script for the second episode, "Diversity Day", where Michael needed to be slapped by a minority.
+"Since [that slap], I've been on the show" (as Kelly Kapoor), Kaling said.
 Michael Schur has also made several guest appearances as Dwight's cousin Mose, and consulting producer Larry Wilmore has played diversity trainer Mr. Brown.

-Plans were made for Mackenzie Crook, Martin Freeman, and Lucy Davis, from the British series, to appear in the third season, but those plans were scrapped due to scheduling conflicts; however, Ricky Gervais did make two appearances in the show's seventh season as David Brent.
+Plans were made for Mackenzie Crook, Martin Freeman and Lucy Davis, from the British series, to appear in the third season, but scheduling conflicts prevented them; however, Ricky Gervais made two appearances in the show's seventh season as David Brent.

 Filming

 The Office was filmed with a single-camera setup in cinéma vérité style to create the look of an actual documentary, with no studio audience or laugh track, allowing its "deadpan" and "absurd" humor to fully come across.
-The show's primary premise that a camera crew is filming Dunder Mifflin and its employees, seemingly around the clock.
+The show's primary premise is that a camera crew is filming Dunder Mifflin and its employees, seemingly around the clock.
 The presence of the camera is acknowledged by the characters, especially Michael Scott, who enthusiastically participates in the filming.
 The characters, especially Jim and Pam, also look towards the camera when Michael creates an awkward situation.
-The main action of the show is supplemented with talking-head interviews or "confessionals" in which characters speak one-on-one with the camera crew.
-Actor John Krasinski shot the footage of Scranton for the opening credits after he found out he was cast as Jim.
+The show's main action is supplemented with talking-head interviews or "confessionals" where characters speak one-on-one with the camera.
+Actor John Krasinski shot the footage of Scranton for the opening credits when he found out he was cast as Jim.
 He visited Scranton for research and interviewed employees at actual paper companies.